Skip to content

 About Family Travel Nomads

-The Council Bluffs Convention & Visitors Bureau invited Family Travel Nomads to visit Council Bluffs and Pottawattamie County during the winter season to explore Mt.
-Crescent Ski Area and other regional offerings.
+The Council Bluffs Convention & Visitors Bureau invited Family Travel Nomads to visit Council Bluffs and Pottawattamie County during the winter season to explore Crescent Hill and other regional offerings.
 After their visit, they wrote and provided this blog.
 They run an awesome Instagram page to teach families how to plan sustainable travel in rural and urban areas!
 Check them out by clicking here.

 Let us show you around.
 Explore our visitor guide